Flux159/spanner-orm/notes/TaskPrefix.md

 CHANGE FROM HERE DEPENDING ON NEXT TASK IN CLINE:

 We are finishing up Phase 5.
 We also have a file in notes/GoogleSQLSpanner.md that you should read.
 You are continuing work from another AI agent, here is what they said to continue with:

+We are finishing up the project and doing bugfixes & polish before release & an announcement.
+This is the current bugfix we are implementing: